OlivierSohn/hamazed/README.md

 # Build

-You can build and run using `stack`:
+You can build and run using [stack](https://docs.haskellstack.org):

 `stack build --pedantic && stack exec hamazed-exe`